 Intermediate License Requirements

 Getting Your Intermediate License

-Joshua's Law states that in order to get your Georgia intermediate driver's license (also known as a Class D license) at age 16, you will need to complete a Georgia Driver Education course and supervised driving practice.
+Joshua's Law states that in order to get your Georgia intermediate driver's license (also known as a Class D license) at age 16 or 17, you will need to complete a Georgia Driver Education course and supervised driving practice.

 Intermediate License Eligibility Requirements

 In order to be eligible for your intermediate license, you will need to meet some criteria:

 - You must be at least 16 years old before applying for your intermediate license.

 - You must have held an instructional permit for a minimum of 12 months and one day.